dtauraso/Contextual-State-Chart-Language/README.md

 # Contexual-State-Chart-Language
 This is an extracurricular research project.
 I’m researching the question “Is there a way to code programs in a way that is cognitively more straightforward to humans than what we currently have?”

+The idea to solve this question is to use some research from General AI mentioned below.

 Note: This is a supplemental language.
 It is not meant to replace programming languages.
 You will still use your primary langauge: Python, JS, Java, etc.
 ## Inspiration